mfaks/OutOfOffice/README.md

 ## Deploying to AWS

 The backend runs as a Docker container on a single EC2 instance.
 The frontend is a static build served via S3+CloudFront.
-Budget roughly **$15–20/month** (t3.small + S3/CloudFront).

 You'll need Terraform >= 1.9, AWS CLI >= 2, and Docker with permissions to create EC2, ECR, S3, CloudFront, and IAM resources.